veltra-platform/ngx-mydatepicker/README.md

 Angular attribute directive date picker.
 There is similar date picker [here](https://github.com/kekeh/mydatepicker), but difference between these two is that with ngx-mydatepicker you can define the style of input box, calendar and clear buttons.

-Online demo of bootstrap styled input box is [here](http://kekeh.github.io/ngx-mydatepicker)
+Online demo of bootstrap styled input box and glyphicons is [here](http://kekeh.github.io/ngx-mydatepicker)

 ## Installation